jondowson/python_scripts/README.md

 **about**

 * this script syncs the opscenter config folder on the active and passive nodes in an HA deployment.
-* syncs the active node's opscenter config folder into Cassandra and pulls down into corresponding passive node folder.
+* syncs the active node's opscenter config folder into Cassandra and pulls down into corresponding passive node folder /etc/opscenter/ (package install).
-* --> /etc/opscenter/ (package install)
 * redundant files are timestamp renamed (not deleted).
 * the primary_opscenter_location file is renamed on a switch over to avoid manual intervention.
 * the required Cassandra table is made by the script.